3 Methods for Hardwood Floor Scratch Repair and it's Costing

-- Stain Marker - $6
+Stain Marker - $6

     If the damage to the floor is widespread, not just one scratch, you’ll need to refinish the floor.
 It’s not a job for amateurs.

     However, if you are going to refinish the floor yourself, add the cost of a respirator for $40.
 You’ll also need to plan on renting a heavy floor sander, hand sander and buy a shop vac and various grits of sandpaper and wire sanding discs.

     Before we move on, let’s take a moment to understand the difference between recoating and refinishing.

     Recoating or buff and recoat is a process that gently sands and buffs the surface marks and general wear.
 Recoating involves utilizing a buffer and a mesh sanding screen to roughen the current surface of the floor so that a new coat of finish will adhere to it.
 The long-lasting polyurethane preserves and renews the finish like new.
 You can do it to just one board after the scratch and gouge repair.

     It’s more of a facelift than major surgery because it does not affect the wood or the color.
-However, the floor needs to be in good shape with no bare wood or gaps.
+However, the hardwood flooring needs to be in good shape with no bare wood or gap between the two.
 Deep scratches or gouges should be sanded and filled before recoating.

     To watch a short demonstration of the process, check out this short video on buff and recoat.

     Refinishing is labor and equipment intensive.
 You're sanding the entire floor until it is smooth and even.
 It creates a lot of dust as you remove old finish and some of the wood’s surface.
-For older floors with substantial wear or damage, it’s the best option, if there is enough wood left to sand.
+For older wood floors with substantial wear or damage, it’s the best option, if there is enough wood left to sand.

     Refinishing is a difficult and complicated process that should only be undertaken by a professional or very experienced DIYers.
 It’s very easy to ruin your floors from over sanding or applying the wrong finish.

     2. Refinishing – Making Old Floors Look New